I- the type for IDs of this class of aggregates

 AggregateRoot should be used.

-If your business logic cannot be split into parts that can be modified separately,
+If your business logic cannot be split into parts, it can be modified separately.

 Aggregate instead of several